-The top touristy things to do in Goa is visiting Goa Museum.
-The Museum gives an idea about the rich heritage, culture, and architecture and the museum depict the Goan lifestyle and culture by large size sculptures and statues.
-It houses traditional miniature Goan houses, handicrafts, and Fenni distillery.
+The top touristy thing to do in Goa is to visit Goa Museum.
+The Museum gives an idea about the rich heritage, culture, and architecture and the museum depicts the Goan lifestyle and culture through large size sculptures and statues.
+It houses traditional miniature Goan houses, handicrafts, and a Fenni distillery.

 Go for Bird Watching